yaqihan-9898/EIRNet/README.md

 # EIRNet

-This is the code of ["Fine-Grained Recognition for Oriented Ship Against Complex Scenes in Optical Remote in Remote Sensing Images"][4].
+This is the code of paper ["Fine-Grained Recognition for Oriented Ship Against Complex Scenes in Optical Remote in Remote Sensing Images"][4].

 Introduction
 --
 Efficient Information Reuse Network (EIRNet) is a two-stage end-to-end network designed for fine-grained ship recognition in remote sensing images.
-We will update the detaied structure of EIRNet after the acception of our manuscript :)

 We tested EIRNet on two datasets: HRSC2016 and [DOSR][1].
 HRSC2016 is a widely used dataset for fine-grained ship recognition.
 DOSR is a new fine-grained ship recognition dataset collected by ourselves with more complex scenes.
 Extensive experiments demonstrate our EIRNet achieves state-of-the-art performance on DOSR and HRSC2016.